Schrausser/Uranologion-tables/petav_tab02.md

 ~~~
 ¹) Constructio turris Babylonis incipit, the construction of the tower of Babylon begins.

-De periodis XI, quarum singuli annis constat DXXXII: quado & ubi unaquaeque definat (Petavius, 1630, p.
-355), of the 11 periods, each consisting of 832 years, how and where each is defined.
+"De periodis XI, quarum singuli annis constat DXXXII: quado & ubi unaquaeque definat.", (Petavius, 1630, p.
+355), of the *11 periods*, each consisting of *832 years*, how and where each is defined.
 ~~~
 		In anno				JdW		AD